josafatburmeister/BirdSongIdentification/README.md

 ### Implementing Custom Data Downloaders

 To apply our machine learning pipeline to another dataset than Xeno-Canto or NIPS4BPlus, it is necessary to implement a custom downloader for that dataset.
-This downloader must store the data in a directory structure as described in the section ["Data Exchange Between Pipeline Components"](#Data Exchange Between Pipeline Components) (Listing 1).
+This downloader must store the data in a directory structure as described in the section ["Data Exchange Between Pipeline Components"](#data-exchange-between-pipeline-stages) ([Listing 2](#listing-directory-structure-downloader)).
 Let's suppose we want to implement a downloader for a dataset named "test" that will be stored under the path `/data`.
 To do this, the following things need to be implemented:

-(1) In the `/data` directory, a `categories.txt` file needs to be created.
-This file must list the class names of the dataset in the format shown in Listing 2.
+1. In the `/data` directory, a `categories.txt` file needs to be created.
+This file must list the class names of the dataset in the format shown in [Listing 3](#listing-categories-file).

-(2) The audio files of the dataset must be placed in the `/data/test/audio` directory.
+2. The audio files of the dataset must be placed in the `/data/test/audio` directory.

-(3) A label file in CSV format must be placed under the path `/data/test/audio.csv`.
-This label file must have the format shown in Table 2.
+3. A label file in CSV format must be placed under the path `/data/test/audio.csv`.
+This label file must have the format shown in [Table 2](#table-audio-label-file).

 To facilitate the implementation of custom downloaders, we provide a _Downloader_ class in the `downloader` module.
 This class provides several helper functions and can be used as base class for custom downloaders.
 The constructor of the Downloader class takes a FileManager object as an argument.
 The FileManager object must be initialized with the path of the directory where the dataset is to be created.
 In the above example, the FileManager would be initialized with the `/data` directory.

 By deriving custom downloader classes from the Downloader class, the following utility functions can be used:

-(1) The Downloader class provides a method `save_categories_file(categories: List[str])`.
+1. The Downloader class provides a method `save_categories_file(categories: List[str])`.
 This method takes a list of class names and creates a `categories.txt` file from it.

-(2) Within the Downloader class, the FileManager object can be accessed using `self.path`.
+2. Within the Downloader class, the FileManager object can be accessed using `self.path`.
 The FileManager object provides several methods that facilitate the handling and manipulation of file paths.
 For example, `self.path.data_folder(<dataset name>, "audio")` can be used to obtain the absolute path of the directory where the audio files must be placed.

-(3) The Downloader class implements a method `save_label_file(labels: pandas.Dataframe, dataset_name: str)`.
+3. The Downloader class implements a method `save_label_file(labels: pandas.Dataframe, dataset_name: str)`.
 This method takes a Pandas dataframe and creates an audio label file from it.
-The provided dataframe must contain at least the columns "id", "file_path", "label", "start", "end".
+The provided dataframe must contain at least the columns "id", "file_path", "label", "start", "end", as described in the section ["Data Exchange Between Pipeline Components"](#data-exchange-between-pipeline-stages).

 ### Implementing Custom Spectrogram Creation Methods